Content is loading...

 Young girl sitting on dad's knee reading a book together and laughing.

-Stammering (also known as stuttering, dysfluency or non-fluency) is where there is a problem that disrupts the flow and timing of speech.
+Stammering (also known as stuttering) is a difference in how speech sounds and words flow.
 It can develop gradually or your child can suddenly start stammering.

 Stammering often presents between 2 to 5 years old while your child is learning to speak.
-Approximately 5% of children will go through a stammering phase as they are developing their language skills.
+It is estimated that 8% of children will go through a stammering phase as they are developing their speech and language skills.
+Across the world, around 80 million people have a stammer.

 There are a number of different types of stammer: